Monday, April 19, 2010

 * * * * *

-If you have read my prose, perhaps even my novel Patches of Grey, yet have yet to meet me in person it's because I fall under the category of one who defines himself as a writer by the writing he has done, not by the strength of advertising campaign.
-You have not seen me at a book festival or heard me at a bookstore reading.
+If you have read my prose, a short story or perhaps one of my novels or my children's book, yet have yet to meet me in person, it's because I fall under the category of one who defines himself as a writer by the writing he has done, not by the strength of advertising campaign.
+You probably have not seen me at a book festival or heard me at a bookstore reading, though I have dabbled a little.
 Chances are that even if you actually want it, you don't have my autograph.
 The extent of my PR blitz to date has been confined to the infinite internet.
 Slowly but surely I am planning to change that, to get out there and meet with potential readers, press the flesh like someone running for office.
 I'm up for kissing baby foreheads if that's what it takes to make a sale, not because of the money, but because a major reason I write is for it to be read.
 My stories are not meant to be strictly for me.
 Even if the writing of some of my tales has served a self therapeutic purpose, my desire is always for the eyes of others to fall upon my prose.
 If the mountain won't come to me, then I'll head off to the mountain.
-That said, please mark your calendars, New Jersey book lovers.
-I'll be one of the authors meeting and greeting and wine-ing and cheesing at Sparta Books on July 29th in Sparta, NJ.
-The event runs from 7:00 p.m. to 8:30 and I'm hopeful for a big crowd as well as terrified by the prospect of one.
 Public speaking is not a strength of mine, but life is too short not to take your best shot at it.
-Hope to see you and meet you there.
-If I seem at all nervous, a big smile and a book purchase will certainly help.
+If you see me at a book signing someday and I seem at all nervous, a big smile and a book purchase will go a long way.

 No comments: